Center for Brain Circuit Therapeutics

 For patients who have previously received neuromodulation treatment at another institution but were not satisfied with their outcome, we offer a second opinion service.
 We will evaluate your diagnosis, symptoms, treatment, and response to determine whether changes can be made to improve your outcome.
 This service includes advanced analysis of the location of your neuromodulation treatment, so please send MRI scans (on disk) and records prior to your appointment.

-In the Center for Brian Circuit Therapeutics, we treat both neurological and psychiatric symptoms as brain circuit problems.
+In the Center for Brain Circuit Therapeutics, we treat both neurological and psychiatric symptoms as brain circuit problems.
 We use a multi-disciplinary approach and offer a variety of neuromodulation therapies to target these brain circuits for symptom relief.
 This unique approach fosters innovation, collaboration and new perspectives on delivering better treatments for patients with brain disorders.

 Specific examples of what makes us different include: